 (b) as the result of:

-(i) A performance assessment under regulation 52;
+(i) a performance assessment under regulation 52;

-(ii) A modification of a Plan of Work under regulation 57; or
+(ii) a modification of a Plan of Work under regulation 57; or

-(iii) A review of activities under a Plan of Work under regulation 58;
+(iii) a review of activities under a Plan of Work under regulation 58;

 (c) at the time of review by the Commission of a Final Closure Plan under regulation 60.

-(d) at least every [five] years to consider whether the likely cost of the activities outlined in paragraph 2 have substantially increased, taking into account inflation and other market or economic conditions that may impact on the amount of the guarantee that must be held.]
+[(d) [at least every [five] years to consider whether the likely cost of the activities outlined in paragraph 2 have substantially increased, taking into account inflation and other market or economic conditions that may impact on the amount of the Environmental Performance Guarantee that must be held.]

-[(e) at each extension of the Exploitation Contract;
+(e) at each extension of the Exploitation Contract; and

-(f) Any time that the Environmental Performance Guarantee, or any part of it, is used or drawn upon (g) Inflation and other market or economic conditions impact on the amount of the guarantee that must be held.
+(f) at any time that the Environmental Performance Guarantee, or any part of it, is used or drawn upon.

 5. A Contractor shall, as a result of any review under paragraph 4 above, recalculate the amount of the Environmental Performance Guarantee within 60 Days of a review date and submit this calculation to the Secretary General for forwarding to the Commission for their review.
-[The Commission shall promptly assess and make appropriate recommendations to the Council, which shall determine the revised amount.
-Within 30 Days, the Contractor shall] lodge a revised guarantee in favour of the Authority.
+The Commission shall promptly assess and make appropriate recommendations to the Council, which shall determine the revised amount.
+Within 30 Days, the Contractor shall lodge a revised Environmental Performance Guarantee in favour of the Authority.

 6. The Authority shall hold such guarantee in accordance with its policies and procedures, which shall provide for:

-(a) The repayment or release of any Environmental Performance Guarantee, or part thereof, upon compliance by the Contractor of its obligations that are the subject of the Environmental Performance Guarantee; or
+(a) the repayment or release of any Environmental Performance Guarantee, or part thereof, upon compliance by the Contractor with its obligations that are the subject of the Environmental Performance Guarantee;

-(b) The forfeiture of any Environmental Performance Guarantee, or part thereof, where the Contractor fails to comply with such obligations.
+(b) the forfeiture of any Environmental Performance Guarantee, or part thereof, where the Contractor fails to comply with such obligations; and

-[(c) The replenishment of any Environmental Performance Guarantee, or part thereof, by the Contractor should the Authority need to make recourse to the Environmental Performance Guarantee.]
+[(c) the replenishment of any Environmental Performance Guarantee, or part thereof, by the Contractor should the Authority need to make recourse to the Environmental Performance Guarantee.]

 7. The requirement for an Environmental Performance Guarantee under this regulation shall be applied in a uniform and non-discriminatory manner.

 8. [The lodging of an Environmental Performance Guarantee does not relieve the Contractor of its obligations that are subject of this regulation.]
-Refusal or reluctance on the part of the Contractor to fulfil such obligation shall be subject to the relevant compliance measures under these Regulations].
+[Refusal or reluctance on the part of the Contractor to fulfil such obligation shall be subject to the relevant compliance measures under these Regulations].
 The provision of an Environmental Performance Guarantee by a Contractor shall not affect the responsibility and liability of the Contractor under its Exploitation Contract and does not relieve the Contractor of its obligations that are subject of this regulation.
 [Should the Authority be compelled to make recourse to the Environmental Performance Guarantee due to any non-compliance by the Contractor of its obligations that are the subject of the Environmental Performance Guarantee, the Contractor remains liable to the Authority for any direct, incidental or additional costs incurred by the Authority.]